 - Sunscreen, insect repellent, First Aid supplies – With the burn/bite/injury season halfway over, stores need to clear their shelves.

-- Swimsuits – With the selection now thoroughly picked-over, swimsuits get steeply discounted this month.
-Just remember, it’s not a good deal if you don’t fit in it next year!
+- Swimsuits – Look for steep discounts this month.
+Just remember, it’s not a good deal if you won’t fit in it next year!